CyggnusDevTeam/ShuffleGenie/README.md

   </a>
 </div>

-Shuffle Genie is a web app developed by [Leonardo Kleimpaul](https://github.com/LeonardoKleimpaul) and [Leonardo Kotlarenko](https://github.com/lkotlarenko) that allows Marvel Snap players to generate random decks and easily copy the code to try that new random deck in-game.
+Shuffle Genie is a web app developed by [@LeonardoKleimpaul](https://github.com/LeonardoKleimpaul) and [@lkotlarenko](https://github.com/lkotlarenko) that allows Marvel Snap players to generate random decks and easily copy the code to try that new random deck in-game.
 The card data is sourced from MarvelSnapZone.com and MarvelSnap.Pro.
 The project is fully open source and built using React, Tailwind CSS, Material Tailwind, i18next, SweetAlerts2, and Heroicons.

 ## Important Information